Master of Arts in Pastoral Studies

 - IPS 580- Contextual Education (3 Hours):

 Field Education is the experience during the student's ministerial education that directly engages pastoral practice in the context of ministerial studies.
 Simultaneously, the student refines pastoral skills, ministerial theology and vocational identity.
 Field Education consists of 10-15 hours per week of ministry at a site, reflection with a site supervisor and as well as a weekly peer reflection seminar on campus.
 In the weekly seminar students review learning contracts, prepare and reflect on pastoral events, and exercise peer evaluations.
 Students may choose to do one unit of CPE (Clinical Pastoral Education) at an accredited CPE site in place of field education.

 Human development seeks to enhance the pastoral minister's human qualities and character, fostering a healthy and well-balanced personality, for the sake of both human growth and ministerial service.

 Spiritual development aims to arouse and animate true hunger for holiness, desire for union with God through Christ in the Spirit, daily growing love of God and neighbor in life and ministry, and the practices of prayer and spirituality that foster these attitudes and dispositions.

 The program also requires an Integration Project at the conclusion of study.
 This project is similar to a Masters’ thesis, but it involves personal integration of one’s course of studies and one’s research into one’s personal ministerial identity and application of one’s research to one’s ministry.
 The Integration Project typically takes the form of a paper, approximately 30-35 pages in length.
-Once participants secure a faculty reader for their Integration Project, they must fill out an Integration Project Registration, have the faculty member and their Graduate Program Director sign it, and then submit the completed form to the IPS Office.
+Once participants secure a faculty reader for their Integration Project, they must fill out a Final_Integration_Project_Form, have the faculty member and IPS director or associate director sign it.

 A suggested outline for the Integration Project follows: